MSU-CSE491/CSE491/blogpost_submissions.md

 ## Reviews

-You will be assigned other blog posts to review, and likely turn them in view a Google form (we are still working on the details, but we want reviews to be anonymous to the receiver, but not to the instructors.)
+Once all of the blog post drafts are turned in, you will be assigned three other blog posts to review, and likely turn them in view a Google form (we are still working on the details, but we want reviews to be anonymous to the receiver, but not to the instructors.)

 When reviewing a blogpost, you will:
 1. Rate it on four criteria (with a 1-5 rating, described below)